Urban League of Philadelphia logo

 Frequently Asked Questions

-Is Urban League of Philadelphia legitimate?
+What services does Urban League of Philadelphia offer?

 Quick Facts